sphinx-doc/sphinx/doc/markup/inline.rst

      It refers to the section itself, see :ref:`my-reference-label`.

   The ``:ref:`` role would then generate a link to the section, with the link title being "Section to cross-reference".
+This works just as well when section and reference are in different source files.

 * Labels that aren't placed before a section title can still be referenced to, but you must give the link an explicit title, using this syntax: ``:ref:`Link title <label-name>```.

+Using :role:`ref` is advised over standard reStructuredText links to sections (like ```Section title`_``) because it works across files, when section headings are changed, and for all builders that support cross-references.

 Other semantic markup
 ---------------------